legendarycode3/time-lock-wallet/README.md

 ## Project Overview
-A time lock smart contract is a secure vault for your digital assets that restricts
+A time lock smart contract is a secure vault for your digital assets that restricts withdrawals until a specific future date or block number.

 ##  Features